ncatlab/nlab-content/pages/6090.md

  {#CausalLocality}

-The key consequence of the "causal additivity axiom" on the S-matrix in def. \ref{PerturbativeSMatrixOnMinkowskiSpacetime}
+The key consequence of the "[[causal additivity]]" axiom on the S-matrix in def. \ref{PerturbativeSMatrixOnMinkowskiSpacetime}
 is that the perturbative [[quantum observables]] with bounded spacetime support (def. \ref{GeneratingFunctionsForCorrelationFunctions})

 1. depend on the [[adiabatic switching]] $g_{sw}$ of the [[interaction]] [[Lagrangian density]]